syd-botz/sydthekid/content/thoughts/surveillance-capitalism.md

 our own decisions about our future, taking down mass economic inequalities, creating safety for those who have the most to lose at the hand of private and government surveillance, and maintaining our ability to hold uncertainty as a right.
 Zuboff comes across as slightly alarmist, but not without countering with good reason and hope for the future.

-This is intended to serve either as an overview of her book so you don't have too read ALL 500 pages and you can still take her concepts into your kickass world or as a supplement to help make sense of all the new terms and how they fit together.
+this is intended to serve either as an overview of her book so you don't have too read ALL 500 pages and you can still take her concepts into your kickass world or as a supplement to help make sense of all the new terms and how they fit together.

 # Surveillance Capitalism is...